microsoft/sql-spark-connector/README.md

 To include the connector in your projects download this repository and build the jar using SBT.

 ### Write to a new SQL Table
-#### Important: using the `overwrite` mode will first DROP the table if it already exists in the database.
+#### Important: using the `overwrite` mode will first DROP the table if it already exists in the database by default.
 Please use this option with due care to avoid unexpected data loss!
+### When using mode `overwrite` if you do not use the option `truncate` , on recreation of the table indexes will be lost.
+For example a columnstore table would now be a heap.
+If you want to maintain existing indexing please also specify option `truncate` with value true. i.e .option("truncate",true)
 ```python
 server_name = "jdbc:sqlserver://{SERVER_ADDR}"
 database_name = "database_name"